 - 6 green bell peppers

-- Cut the tops off of the peppers and arrange in a large pot or dutch oven.
+- Cut the tops off of the pepper, wash, and remove seeds from inside.

 - You can replace the bell peppers in Koosa Mih-shee with other vegetables good for stuffing, such as: